qoomon/actions--create-commit/README.md

 # Create Commit

-This action will **replace HEAD commit** with a commit created via GitHub api equivalent to HEAD commit, however with new committer and author according to token identity.
+This action will create a new commit via GitHub API, committer and author are related to token identity.
-Commits are signed if a GitHub App token (`ghs_***`) is used and will be marked as `verified` in the GitHub web interface.
+Commits getting signed, if a GitHub App token (`ghs_***`) is used and will be marked as `verified` in the GitHub web interface.

 ### Example